GaLaXy102/xapi-toolkit/Users-Guide.md

 This section shows the structure of a VEGA visualization description using an example from the predefined analysis set.
 Please refer to the tutorials found at the [VEGA documentation](https://vega.github.io/vega/) to get to know the different parts possible for a graph description and their functionality.

-If you want to visualize the Top 10 results of the Query 'Successful learners per activity' described in section "Query description" you can use this visualization description:
+If you want to visualize the Top 10 results of the Query 'Successful learners per activity' described in section [Query description](#query-description) you can use this visualization description:
 ```
 {
   "$schema": "https://vega.github.io/schema/vega/v5.json",